masonelmore/esi/docs/MarketApi.md

 > []GetCharactersCharacterIdOrdersHistory200Ok GetCharactersCharacterIdOrdersHistory(ctx, characterId, optional)
 List historical orders by a character

-List cancelled and expired market orders placed by a character up to 90 days in the past.  --- Alternate route: `/dev/characters/{character_id}/orders/history/`  Alternate route: `/legacy/characters/{character_id}/orders/history/`  Alternate route: `/v1/characters/{character_id}/orders/history/`  --- This route is cached for up to 3600 seconds
+List cancelled and expired market orders placed by a character up to 90 days in the past.  ---  This route is cached for up to 3600 seconds

 ### Required Parameters